mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 python scripts/package-mlcube.py --mlcube medperf_tutorial/metrics/mlcube --mlcube-types metrics
 ```

-For each MLCube, this script will create a new folder named `deploy` in the MLCube directory.
+For each MLCube, this script will create a new folder named `assets` in the MLCube directory.
 This folder will contain all the files that should be hosted separately.

 {% include "getting_started/shared/redirect_to_hosting_files.md" %}

-#### Submit the MLCubes
+### Submit the MLCubes

 #### Data Preparator MLCube